 NARCON 2018 will offer three days of events for rocketry enthusiasts to choose from, with separate tracks focusing on model rocketry, high power rocketry, and real space.
 In addition, National Association of Rocketry members and friends can take part in a Town Hall meeting where they can learn about recent NAR issues and developments, as well as ask questions of the NAR leadership.
 Participants will also have the opportunity to visit Space Center Houston, which offers tours of certain elements of NASA's historic Johnson Space Center.
-Please note that the NARCON 2018 schedule is still evolving and subject to change.
-Any updates to the schedule will be posted here.
+Note that this event has ended, and the information here is presented for archival purposes.

 Friday, February 23

 Registration will be open from 5:00 PM - 7:00 PM (Atlantis foyer)